MooersLab/ofat4xtals/README.md

 ## What are OFAT experiments
 These OFAT experiments involve holding all factors constant except for one while it is varied over several factor levels.
 We recommend starting the variation at 0 to test whether a factor's presence or absence influences crystal growth.
-We also recommend using four factor-levels, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.
+We also recommend using four factor levels, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.

 Most factors are expected to have a concave curvilinear effect on the crystallization of biological molecules.
 The effect might appear linear if the range of tested factor levels is narrow.